Colossians 2:16 Explanation number 6

 2 Chronicles 33:8 “Neither will I any more remove the foot of Israel from out of the land which I have appointed for your fathers; so that they will take heed to do all that I have commanded them, according to the whole law AND the statutes AND the ordinances by the hand of Moses.”Luke 1:6 shows before the cross we had the Ten Commandments and the ordinances, which are clearly different things but what else shows that the ordinances were nailed to the cross with the New Covenant?

 Hebrews 9:1-2 “Then verily the first covenant had also ordinances of divine service, and a worldly sanctuary.
-2 For there was a tabernacle made; the first, wherein was the candlestick, and the table, and the showbread; which is called the sanctuary.”Moving on just a few verses, again, what were these ordinances for that we saw once again are GONE in the New Covenant and why did they end at the cross?
-And who became our high Priest and our final perfect sacrifice that ended these Holy feast days that pointed to the work Jesus did on the cross?
+2 For there was a tabernacle made; the first, wherein was the candlestick, and the table, and the showbread; which is called the sanctuary.”Moving on just a few verses, again, what were these ordinances for that we saw once again are gone in the New Covenant and why did they end at the cross?
+And who became our high Priest and our final perfect sacrifice that ended these Holy feast days that pointed to the work of Christ on the cross?

 Hebrews 9:10-14 “Which stood only in meats and drinks, [offerings] and divers washings, and carnal ordinances, imposed on them until the time of reformation.
 11 But Christ being come an high priest of good things to come, by a greater and more perfect tabernacle, not made with hands, that is to say, not of this building; 12 Neither by the blood of goats and calves, but by his own blood he entered in once into the holy place, having obtained eternal redemption for us.
 13 For if the blood of bulls and of goats, and the ashes of an heifer sprinkling the unclean, sanctifieth to the purifying of the flesh: 14 How much more shall the blood of Christ, who through the eternal Spirit offered himself without spot to God, purge your conscience from dead works to serve the living God?”Scriptures Used to Support Keeping the Feasts

-Those that insist we should be keeping the Holy feast days use many scriptural references to support their argument which contradict Paul and these many other passages.
-But my question is why do more than 95% of the scriptures they quote occur before the cross?
+Those that insist we should be keeping the Holy feast days use many scriptural references to support their argument which contradict Paul and many other passages.
+But why do more than 95% of the scriptures they quote occur before the cross?
 Since theses feasts ended at the cross, then it becomes pretty pointless to quote scriptures of anyone keeping the feasts before the cross as they would of course still be keeping them then!
-They are clearly very anxious for others see things their way, but to quote so many scriptures that are irrelevant is very strange as people are going to realize they are before the cross and see right through this.
-They lose credibility straight away when they do this but perhaps that is a good thing as it helps others to see the truth and not get led astray by this incorrect teaching.
-Keep in mind that if you feel a particular scripture is not perfectly clear, we can still be sure by the fact that Paul and the Bible never contradicts himself or itself.
+They are clearly very anxious for others accept their heresy, but to quote so many scriptures that are irrelevant is very strange as the truth seekers are going to realize they are before the cross and see right through this.
+They will lose credibility with the wise when they do this but perhaps that is a good thing as it helps others to see the truth and not get led astray by this incorrect teaching.
+If you feel a particular scripture is not perfectly clear, we can still be sure by the fact that Paul and the Bible never contradicts himself or itself.
 I am not going to waste your time covering the scriptures that were before their literal fulfilment as I think these are very clear and easy to see.

 Passover - Leviticus 23:4-5